 Venice has no shortage of stereotypes: expensive, full of very cool people and less cool tourists, obsessed with healthy food, kind of a pain in the ass.

 But we’re here to tell you that Venice isn’t that bad.
 It’s a neighborhood that actually feels like a neighborhood - you can walk places, and all the locals seem to know each other.
 More importantly for our purposes, the food is great.
-It might not have everything (authentic Asian food for one, Mexican for another), and yep, it’s mostly pretty expensive.
+It might not have everything (authentic Asian food for one, much Mexican for another), and yep, it’s mostly pretty expensive.
 But that still leaves lots of good food to be had.
 And tourists to make fun of.

 If Gjusta is New Venice, James’ Beach is Old-ish Venice.
 Best known for being the fish taco place in I Love You, Man, it’s one of those places that’s both a party and a restaurant.
 It’s an indoor/outdoor space, and if you’re sitting on the patio on a Friday night, your dinner will probably get taken over by bar-goers.
 Which is actually fine, because you’ll probably end up drinking with them anyway.
 The fish tacos are perfectly acceptable - don’t tell Jason Segel, but we prefer the chicken ones.